FredKSchott/snowpack/docs/02-quickstart.md

 ✔ snowpack installed: preact, htm.
 [0.50s]
 ```

 If all went well, you should see a `web_modules/` directory containing the files `preact.js` & `htm.js`.
-This is the magic of Snowpack: your application can import these files directly and the browser will run them with no additional tooling needed!
+This is the magic of Snowpack: any npm package can be transformed from `node_modules/PACKAGE_NAME` to `web_modules/PACKAGE_NAME.js`, a bundled, single-file JS package that runs directly in the browser with no additional tooling needed!

-Optionally, you can now run `npm install snowpack --save-dev` to speed up future Snowpack runs.
+Optionally, you can now run `npm install snowpack --save-dev` to speed up future Snowpack runs & run Snowpack inside of your package.json scripts.
 Otherwise, npx tends to re-install the tool before every run.

 #### 3. Create a simple HTML file for your application: